 - Employers should not be required to offer employee health insurance programs.

-Of particular interest to the self-employed are the ACA’s underwriting and rating rules.
-Under the ACA, insurance companies can no longer deny coverage to an applicant on the basis of their health status, preexisting conditions, past claims, age, gender, line of work or any other factors that the states have long allowed insurers to routinely deny an application.
+The Affordable Care Act (ACA) generally reformed insurance company underwriting and rating practices to address access to health insurance meeting minimum benefits requirements.
+Of particular interest to self-employed individuals, under the ACA, insurance companies can no longer deny coverage to an applicant based on health status, preexisting conditions, past claims, age, gender, line of work or any other factors that the states had allowed.
 In addition, the ACA limits the factors used to price policies to an applicant's place of residence, age, number of covered individuals, level of coverage chosen and tobacco usage.

 Association Health Plans